 It seems every time you get your prescription filled, the price creeps up.
 Even if you have insurance, you are spending more and more to get your medication.
+But, that doesn’t mean you can’t find cheap prescriptions without insurance.

 The cost of prescription drugs continues to increase.
 A study put together by the Center for Medicare and Medicaid predicts that the cost of medicines will increase by more than 6% per year through 2025.
 If you are on a budget, any increase to the cost of your life-saving medications can be a burden.
 And sadly, many Americans may be forced to choose not to take medications just so they can afford a roof and food.

 It shouldn’t be that way.
 And, fortunately, it does not.
-By using a few money saving ideas, you can pay less for your prescriptions.
+By using a few money-saving ideas, you can pay less for your prescriptions.

 These days, many medications have a less expensive, generic alternative.
 Many times, generic medicines sell for as much as 80% less than their name-brand counterparts.
 For some reason, however, many people think that generic means less quality.